St. Charles, IL Prenuptial and Postnuptial Agreement Attorneys

 In the past, these types of marital agreements were mostly used by high-income couples.
 Today, more and more people are looking to prenups and postnups to protect their interests and the interests of their families.
 These agreements can address a myriad of issues including:

-- What is considered marital or non-marital property; and
+- What is considered marital or non-marital property

 Challenging Prenuptial and Postnuptial Agreements

 While marital agreements are effective tools to protect your interests in a divorce, they are not magic bullets.
 In some cases, the validity of a prenuptial or postnuptial agreement can be effectively challenged in a divorce.
 If the agreement is not voluntarily signed or is unconscionable, it can be set aside.
-If assets are not fully disclosed, a pre-nuptial or postnuptial agreement may be set aside.
+A prenup or postnup may also be found to be invalid if the spouses did not fully disclose their assets and other financial information to each other before signing the agreement.
 Postnuptial agreements are particularly vulnerable to challenges.

-At Mevorah Law Offices LLC, we are experienced in drafting prenuptial and post-nuptial agreements that satisfy all legal requirements and can withstand challenges.
+At Mevorah Law Offices LLC, we are experienced in drafting prenuptial and postnuptial agreements that satisfy all legal requirements and can withstand challenges.
 Contact us at 630-932-9100630-932-9100 today.
-We offer free initial consultations, evening and weekend hours and 5 convenient offices to serve you including Lombard, Bloomingdale, St. Charles, Joliet and Chicago.
+We offer free initial consultations, evening and weekend hours, and five convenient offices to serve you, including Lombard, Bloomingdale, St. Charles, Naperville, and Chicago.